kalte0/BMC-CS-151.github.io/labs/Lab06.md

 > about the difference between primitives and objects.
 > These errors are easy (and should be quick) to fix.

+If you don't remember how to run checkstyle, refer to your previous lab.

 ### Task 1.2 - Testing `iterator()`

 In a new file called `TestIterator.java`, write JUnit tests